cmrust/directv-cli/README.md

     directv --ip 192.168.1.104 --watching

-The `--watching` parameter will list program information for whatever is currently being played.
+The `--watching` parameter will list program information for whatever is currently being watched.

 ### Whole-Home DVR